 The term varicose derives from the Latin 'varix', which means twisted.
 A varicose vein is usually tortuous and dilated.

 Under normal circumstances, blood collected from superficial venous capillaries is directed upward and inward via one-way valves into superficial veins.
 These in turn drain via perforator veins, which pass through muscle fascia into deeper veins buried under the fascia.
 Leakage in a valve causes retrograde flow back into the vein.
 Unlike deep veins which are thick-walled and confined by fascia, superficial veins cannot withstand high pressure and eventually become dilated and tortuous.
 The failure of one valve puts pressure on its neighbours and may result in retrograde flow - and hence varicosity - of the entire local superficial venous network[1, 2].

 The superficial veins in the legs are normally involved, as these are most likely to come under hydrostatic pressure due to gravity.

 Other pathological processes may also be involved, such as an inherent weakness of the vein wall.
 The influence of genetics has been confirmed by twin studies and genetic studies.

 Pregnancy brings its own problems, with hormonal factors increasing the pliability of the venous walls and the valves themselves.
 In later pregnancy, there is expansion of the circulating blood volume and this is compounded by pressure on the inferior vena cava from the growing uterus.
-One study found that one in six women with varicose veins had pelvic vein reflux.
+Pelvic vein reflux is known to contribute to the development of primary and recurrent varicose veins in pregnancy.